 "I read that article," I replied.
 "And even though his mea culpa is drawn out over several pages, I kept wondering: did he ever really understand Mrs. Field?
 He recounts how his client, a Social Security applicant who sought relief because she lost her job due to an inability to read, finally broke down and wept.
-The woman was undoubtedly frustrated-the judge refused to believe she could not read enough to hold a job-and Alfieri was forced to demonstrate graphically to the court that she could not read, by holding up various signs and charts.
-He believed the woman was frustrated at being unable to tell her story of segregated classrooms and growing up in a house without many books."
-147
+[FN145] The woman was undoubtedly frustrated -- the judge refused to believe she could not read enough to hold a job -- and Alfieri was forced to demonstrate graphically to the court that she could not read, by holding up various signs and charts.
+[FN146] But Alfieri read more into it than that; he believed the woman was frustrated at being unable to tell her story of segregated classrooms and growing up in a house without many books."
+[FN147]

 "I see what you mean," Rodrigo said.
 "Alfieri, although a fine lawyer and progressive scholar, was reacting to her life experience as though he had lived through it; in his imagination he was a black-white.
 And for him, an educated, sensitive person, growing up in an environment without books and being relegated to underfunded schools would have been intolerable.
 Mrs. Field, though, might have been quite happy with her all-black schools, as Bell reminds us.

-And whether she experienced the lack of books in her parents' house as a deprivation, even we have no way of knowing.
+[FN148] And whether she experienced the lack of books in her parents' house as a deprivation, even we have no way of knowing.
 She did experience the cut-off of Social Security benefits as a harsh deprivation; that we know.
 The author seems almost as concerned with where he fit in as with his client's own expressed desires, namely, for Social Security benefits."

-"Progressive lawyers may go on and on about their consciences, 149 etc., because they want empathy not for their clients, but for themselves.
+"Progressive lawyers may go on and on about their consciences, [FN149] etc., because they want empathy not for their clients, but for themselves.
 They lose all their cases.
 Their clients sometimes lie to them.
 The judges are rude.
-Often their clients want X when the lawyers want Y-the grand declaration of principle, for example that segregated schools are always
+Often their clients want X when the lawyers want Y -- the grand declaration of principle, for example that segregated schools are always 92 bad -- as we mentioned before.
+[FN150] In the end, liberal empathy is often false, misdirected, or solipsistic."